microsoft/fluentui/rfcs/convergence/simplify-prop-merging.md

 1. Fixing the use of slots in `mergeProps` and usage of the `as` prop, so that JSX elements in slots can be configured using shorthand `as` prop.
 2. Stricter typing for shorthand slots that render native HTML tags with the goal of improving type safety internally and for consumers.
-3. A logical conclusion of the two above steps which results completely removing `mergeProps` in favour of object spreading over deep merge.
+3. A logical conclusion of the two above steps which results in completely removing `mergeProps` in favour of object spreading over deep merge.

 The later sections will go into the details of what each step will do and the potential benefits.